Skip to main content

 }

-So how would you go about it? you will have to create a seperate terraform deployment and make the value from the parameter store data source as an output value alongside using the sensitive value as true, because thats a secret we dont want to make public.
+So how would you go about it? you will have to create a separate terraform deployment and make the value from the parameter store data source as an output value alongside using the sensitive value as true, because that's a secret we don't want to make public.

 another_deployment.tf